How To Be a Strong Applicant FAQs

 How can someone become a research assistant?

-I want to apply for the MRC studentship but my MRes has just started.
-Can I clarify that the 3.5 years start after the completion of my masters?
+I want to apply for MRC MultiSci DTP but my MRes has just started.
+Can I enter directly into a PhD?